-Once everyone is safely evacuated, the parents/guardians will be notified and instructed to pick up their child at the designated evacuation place, which is the McCabe's Funeral Home on Walnut Street.
-(See map below) The individual picking up the child must sign a document stating that they have taken their child from the designated evacuation area.
+Once everyone is safely evacuated, the parents/guardians will be notified and instructed to pick up their child at the designated evacuation place, which is across Alder Street in the ground floor of the Sacred Heart Activities Building using the Emerson Street entrance.
+The individual picking up the child must sign a document stating that they have taken their child from the designated evacuation area.